DanielLevenstein/Product_Profitability_Study/product_pricing.md

 ### Price Ratings
 - Red Line: color surcharge = \\$5 with no limits on order dimensions.
 (Price1)
 - Yellow Line: color surcharge = \\$5 and material loss < 1 unit (Price2)
-- Green Line: color surcharge = \\$5 and length + width == 19 (Price3)
+- Orange Line: color surcharge = \\$5 and length + width == 19 (Price3)
+- Green Line: color surcharge = \\$7 and length + width == 19 (Price4)

 #### Observations
-- Of these 3 pricing schemes Price2, and Price3 are profitable while price1 is not.
+- Of these 3 pricing schemes price 2, price 3, and price 4 are profitable while price 1 is not.
-- Pricing structure 2 and 3 are close enough that they can be used interchangeably.
+- Price structure 4 has the highest profit margin.
-- Pricing structure 3 is easier to calculate than pricing structure 2.
+- Pricing structure 2 and 3 are very similar but price 3 is easier to calculate.

 ### Suggestions
-- Client should charge \\$40 per item with a  \\$5 surcharge per additional color
+- Client should charge \\$40 per item with a  \\$5 - \\$7 surcharge per additional color
-- Client should limit orders to ones who's length and width <=19
+- Client should limit orders to ones whose length and width <=19

 ```python